pgackerman/GettingAndCleaningDataCourseProject/README.md

 Finally, each activity for each subjected will be averaged and stored in an average data set.
 I named this summary data set average rather than mean because the term "mean" has been used many times throughout this experiment.

+### Files

+codebook.md - The code book for this project

+run_analysis.R - The script to build the tidy and summarized data sets.